astronomer/docs/learn/custom-xcom-backends-tutorial.md

 </TabItem>
 <TabItem value="local">

-There are several local object storage solutions available to configure as a custom XComs backend.
+There are several local object storage solutions available to configure as a custom XCom backend.
 In this tutorial we are going to use MinIO running in Docker.

 1. [Start a MinIO container](https://min.io/docs/minio/container/index.html).